datacentricdesign/iob22/assignments/01-calculator/step1.md

 # Flow Chart

 Along with plain English, it is often helpful to make a graphical representation of our algorithm.
 A flow chart is particularly suitable as it represents a sequence of steps and decisions.
+When thinking or communicating about your algorithm, you might find it easier to start with such a flow chart.

 Let's see how the _Calculator Algorithm_ could look like: